 What happens if I miss a lecture week?

-All the lectures are filmed and are available for you in your BTRM member’s area for the duration of the course.
+All the live streamed lectures are recorded and are available for you in your BTRM member’s area for the duration of the course.

 Can I stagger my BTRM payments?

 Yes The BTRM offers flexible payment options where candidates can pay for the course by instalments.

 - Full course: Pay 50% on registration and 50% in week 14